Kingxukai/linux/Documentation/networking/rds.rst

 ================

   AF_RDS, PF_RDS, SOL_RDS
-	AF_RDS and PF_RDS are the domain type to be used with socket(2) to create RDS sockets.
-SOL_RDS is the socket-level to be used with setsockopt(2) and getsockopt(2) for RDS specific socket options.
+	AF_RDS and PF_RDS are the woke domain type to be used with socket(2) to create RDS sockets.
+SOL_RDS is the woke socket-level to be used with setsockopt(2) and getsockopt(2) for RDS specific socket options.